[This article is part of the Learner's Maya Glyph Guide.]

 · Schele-TFoLaCaoMS.p142.fig8c.1&2 are simply labelled as “founder glyphs from Copan and Quirigua” without further indication of the monument they are from.
 MHD indicates that this is probably QRG Stela J D16, though the face is drawn very slightly differently.

 · Schele-TFoLaCaoMS.p142.fig8d and Schele-TFoLaCaoMS.p142.fig8e.1&2 are simply labelled as “glyph from Copan Structure 33” and “glyphs from Copan Structure 33” respectively, without further indication of the monument they are from.
-Furthermore, both (i.e. all three) are labelled as being “from Copan Structure 33” which seems odd, because they were separated into Schele-TFoLaCaoMS.p142.fig8d and Schele-TFoLaCaoMS.p142.fig8e.
+Furthermore, both (i.e., all three) are labelled as being “from Copan Structure 33” which seems odd, because they are separated into Schele-TFoLaCaoMS.p142.fig8d and Schele-TFoLaCaoMS.p142.fig8e.
 If all three were from Copan Structure 33, they could all have been Schele-TFoLaCaoMS.p142.fig8d.1&2&3.
-Perhaps there is a typo in one of the “33s”.
+Perhaps there is a typo in one of the “33’s”.

-· EB&T-AKA.p159.fig7c (YAX Lintel 25 G2) is shown in mirror image, compared to the original monument.
-This is because the entire text of the original monument is shown in mirror image – reading from right to left instead of the usual left to right (reasons unclear).
+· EstradaBelli&Tokovinine-AKA.p159.fig7c (YAX Lintel 25 G2) is shown in mirror image in the paper, compared to the original monument.
+This is because the entire text of the original monument is in mirror image – reading from right to left instead of the usual left to right (reasons unclear).
 Mirroring it in the paper reveals the WIIN-TE’-NAAH structure more easily.

-· CPN Stela 12 E11-E12 and HLM Building-A Frieze are two places which have na as end phonetic complement to the logogram WIIN.
+· CPN Stela 12 E11-E12 and HLM Building-A Frieze are two places which have a syllabogram na present as an end phonetic complement to WIIN, not as an underspelled naah = “house”.

 o For a long time, the location was thought to be Wi’ Te’ Naah, which was glossed as “Tree-root House”, from wi’ meaning “root”.
 Another gloss was “Origin House”, based on the same idea (and also because so many rulers associated this place with the founding of their dynasty or their accession to power).
 Now read as Wiinte’ Naah, which Bíró suggests means “House of War”, “House of Weapons” or “House of Darts”.